atseml/thermostat/README.md

 ## Thermo-Electric Cooling (TEC)

-- Connect TEC module device 0 to TEC0- and TEC0+.
+- Connect TEC module device 0 to TEC0-/T0- and TEC0+/T0+.
-- Connect TEC module device 1 to TEC1- and TEC1+.
+- Connect TEC module device 1 to TEC1-/T1- and TEC1+/T1+.
-- The GND pin is for shielding not for sinking TEC module currents.
+- The GND pin is for shielding, not for sinking TEC module currents.

+For Zotino temperature regulation, connect an IDC cable to the internal Zotino header labeled TEC1/TEC2.
+For pre 3.0 Thermostats, use the `swap` command for those channels.

 When using a TEC module with the Thermostat, the Thermostat expects the thermal load (where the thermistor is located) to cool down with a positive software current set point, and heat up with a negative current set point.